-Deadline: FAFSA applications must be received by June 30 in the year on which the application is intended for.
-SAR OR ISIR must be submitted to the financial aid office by September 29, of the award year from which aid is requested from, or your last day of enrollment in 2022-2023, whichever comes first.
+Deadline: FAFSA applications must be received by June 30 in the year in which the application is intended for.
+SAR OR ISIR must be submitted to the financial aid office by September 29, of the award year for which aid is requested from, or your last day of enrollment in 2023-2024, whichever comes first.
 A valid ISIR requires signatures of student, spouse and / or parents, when the ISIR has been corrected.

-RENEWAL PROCESS:
+RENEWAL PROCESS

-A FPELL Grant award is received for one award year (July 1, 2022 to June 30, 2023), and is not automatically renewed for the next award year.
-Students must re-apply for the FPELL Grant and submit a Maximum Annual Award: \$6,895.00
+A FPELL Grant award is received for one award year (July 1, 2023, to June 30, 2024), and is not automatically renewed for the next award year.
+Students must re-apply for the FPELL Grant and submit a Maximum Annual Award: \$7,395.00.